jrawbits/VE-Installer/ReadMe.md

     * ve.root : full path in which to look for VisionEval itself (defaults to "../VisionEval.dev" (".." relative to home of VE-Installer)
-    * ve.output : Path in which to create gigabytes of output files (in subdirectories named after the version of R you used to build them, e.g. 3.6.1). "../VE-Built" will create a new directory adjacent to VE-Installer
+    * ve.output : Path in which to create gigabytes of output files (in subdirectories named after the version of R you used to build them, e.g. 3.6.3). "../VE-Built" will create a new directory adjacent to VE-Installer
       * The installer will make a subfolder based on the current full R version number and put its output in that subfolder
-      * So for example, subdirectory "3.6.1" will hold the built files if you choose VE_R_VERSION=3.6.1, or if R 3.6.1 is still the current R version as you read these instructions
+      * So for example, subdirectory "3.6.1" will hold the built files if you choose VE_R_VERSION=3.6.1
 * Run the build from a Git for Windows Bash window
     * Open a bash window
     * Change to the VE-Installer root folder
         * cd /path/to/VE-Installer
     * Run these commands from the Bash command prompt
-        * Build the runtime: `bash build-VE.sh 3.6.1` (defaults to 3.6.1)
+        * Build the runtime: `bash build-VE.sh 3.6.3` (defaults to 3.6.3)
-        * Build an installer: `bash build-VE-sh 3.6.1 installer`
+        * Build an installer: `bash build-VE-sh 3.6.3 installer`
-    * If you have the VE-Installer native version of R installed (currently 3.6.1), you can just run `bash build-VE.sh`, or even just `make` to assemble a runtime.
+    * If you have the VE-Installer native version of R installed (currently 3.6.3, you can just run `bash build-VE.sh`, or even just `make` to assemble a runtime.
 * Once complete, you can run VisionEval.bat in `ve.output/3.x.x/runtime` in order to start R and load VisionEval.
     * ve.output is whatever you set it to in VE-Config.yml (see above)
-    * If you built an installer, you'll find it in a zip file in the root of the build (e.g. `ve.output/3.6.1`).
+    * If you built an installer, you'll find it in a zip file in the root of the build (e.g. `ve.output/3.6.3`).
 * To launch VisionEval, just double-click `VisionEval.bat` (on Windows)
     * Or enter `bash visionval.sh` on Linux